 One of the goals of the Memorandum of Understanding between ECCAS and EISA was to support member states engaged in the electoral process in accordance with the Brazzaville Declaration of 7 June 2005.
-This training was proposed in order to prepare ECCAS to respond effectively to the challenges of organizing elections by a professional, independent and non-partisan EMB in the Member States.
+Training was proposed to prepare ECCAS members to respond effectively to the challenges of conducting elections professional, independent and non-partisan EMB in the Member States, as well as equipping other stakeholders to fulfil their roles.

 See also EISA's Partnerships